pieterberg/Smartie-Sorter/components.md

 ## 2. Resources

-The following resources are available in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder:
+The following Fusion 360 files are available in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder:

 - Fusion 360 archive files (.f3d) of the components
+- Fusion 360 archive file (.f3z) of the Colour Detection Mechanism
-- Fusion 360 archive files (.f3z) of the Smartie Sorter assemblies
+- Fusion 360 archive file (.f3z) of the Smartie Sorter

 ## 3. Folder Structure

-The folder structure for the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder, containing the resources listed in Section 2, is presented below:
+The folder structure of the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder is presented below:

 ```
 .